28vishnu/fullstackopen/part0/README.md

+# Full Stack Open - Part 0 Submission

+This repository contains my submissions for Part 0 of the Full Stack Open course.

+## Exercises 0.1 - 0.3 (Reading Tasks)

+* [x] **0.1: HTML** - Completed reading the Mozilla HTML tutorial.
+* [x] **0.2: CSS** - Completed reading the Mozilla CSS tutorial.
+* [x] **0.3: HTML Forms** - Completed reading the Mozilla HTML Forms tutorial.

+---

 ## Exercise 0.4: New Note Diagram (Traditional App)

-[cite_start]This diagram illustrates the sequence of HTTP requests and events that occur when a user submits a new note on the traditional notes page[cite: 1965, 1966].
+This diagram illustrates the sequence of HTTP requests and events that occur when a user submits a new note on the traditional notes page.

 ```mermaid
 sequenceDiagram